 The past decade therefore shows that UK politicians, in both houses, have been prepared to use Parliamentary privilege even when it:-

-– Names a suspect in a serious criminal investigation, where the allegation turned out to be provably false.
+– Breaches civil court orders with impunity, – Reveals personal details such as extra-marital affairs of high profile individuals, and – Names a suspect in a serious criminal investigation, where the allegation turned out to be provably false.

 Fast forward to the present day: The complainant of ‘Former Minister X’ has apparently been lobbying for his identification by urging MPs and peers to use parliamentary privilege to put his name into the public domain.
 If this is true, she is doing so despite the strong chance it will result in her own identification.